spy16/skit/README.md

 setup.
 To run this default setup:

 1. Create a bot on slack by following [Documentation](https://api.slack.com/bot-users#creating-bot-user)
-2. Set slack token generate for the bot in `skit.toml`
+2. Set slack token generated for the bot in `skit.toml`
 3. Run `skit -c skit.toml`
 4. Go to slack and find the bot which you created and chat!